 Bedtime should be a calm time.
 Keep your surroundings quiet and restful.
-Reserve your bed for sleeping, and keep the room dark, quiet, cool, and distraction-free.
+Reserve your bed for sleeping and sex, and keep the room dark, quiet, cool, and distraction-free.
 Keep regular sleep hours.
 Ban your computer and TV from the bedroom.

 Most adults need 7 to 9 hours of sleep a night to wake up feeling refreshed.
 Sleeping too long can lead to fragmented or shallow sleep.
 If you spend 9 to 10 hours in fitful sleep, try cutting back on time in bed.
 In the long run, that may give you more solid sleep.

 Free Your Mind